Summer Sports Volunteer

 We accept applications for our winter internship in late summer/early fall, and encourage anyone with a focus (academic or otherwise) in recreation therapy, recreation management, adaptive physical education, outdoor leadership, health sciences, or other related fields to apply.
 We are seeking committed, highly motivated, hardworking, flexible, self-starters to fulfill our internship positions.
 Our friendly and dedicated staff is eager to work with the next generation of adaptive recreation professionals.

-- I submitted my volunteer application.
-When will I hear back?
-You will receive an email from the Program Manager within a week of submitting your application.
+You will receive an email from the Volunteer Coordinator within a week of submitting your application.

-- Is everyone accepted as a volunteer?
-No. All volunteers will complete a phone interview with the Program Manager.
+No. All volunteers will complete a phone interview with a program staff member.
 The size of the volunteer team is limited, so if there is not space for a program during one season, you may be asked to join us the following season.

-- Are volunteers required to complete a background check?
 Yes.
 Organized sport can be an environment at high risk for misconduct, including athlete physical and sexual abuse.
 Achieve Tahoe is committed to the safety of all those who participate in our programs.
 We have implemented a strong Sport Protection Policy to better protect our participants.
 Our Sport Protection Policy increases our community’s knowledge base, creates stronger detection and protection systems for our programs, and establishes barriers to entry for abusers.
-This policy is specific to all services provided directly through Achieve Tahoe, including special events, sports and outdoor recreation programs and related activities.
+This policy is specific to all services provided directly through Achieve Tahoe, including special events, sports and outdoor recreation programs, and related activities.

 How To Apply